Loop-level double-copy for massive fermions in the fundamental: Functional fermionic ansatze and conventions

-Consider the two diagrams which contribute to Bhabha scattering: \be \mathcal{A}/Q^2=\frac{ n\left( \feynmandiagram [inline=(a),horizontal=a to b] { i1 [particle=\(1\)] -- [anti fermion] a -- [anti fermion] i2 [particle=\(2\)], a -- [photon] b, f1 [particle=\(4\)] -- [fermion] b -- [fermion] f2 [particle=\(3\)], }; \right)}{(k_1+k_2)^2} + \frac{ n\left( \feynmandiagram [inline=(a),horizontal=a to b] { i1 [particle=\(1\)] -- [anti fermion] a -- [anti fermion] i2 [particle=\(4\)], a -- [photon] b, f1 [particle=\(2\)] -- [fermion] b -- [fermion] f2 [particle=\(3\)], }; \right)}{(k_1+k_4)^2} \ee with $Q$ standing in for the normalized charge of the scattering particles.
+\right)}{(k_1+k_4)^2} \ee with $Q$ standing in for the normalized charge of the scattering particles.
 The only difference between the two graphs is the exchange of external outgoing momenta $k_2\leftrightarrow k_4$ between the same type of external particles.
 Famously, for Dirac-Fermi statistics we must be able to account for a relative minus sign between contributions to the exchange.
 We can do so with the traditional signature around argument labels involving identical particle (same flavor) pairs: \be n(1_f,2_{\bar{f}},3_{f},4_{\bar{f}}) = \text{sig}(1_f,2_{\bar{f}},3_f,4_{\bar{f}}) \bar{u}_1 \gamma^\mu v_{2} \bar{u}_3 \gamma_\mu v_{4} \ee To avoid cluttering expressions we will keep such signatures implicit for the most part, but wish to emphasize for readers the importance of tracking such exchanges.